Best Summer Programs in Los Angeles – 2023

 These Los Angeles summer programs introduce students to undergraduate life while providing rigorous academics, extracurricular activities, and co-curricular workshops.
 Accordingly, there are two-week residential, four-week residential, and two-week online programs.
 Four-week programs are credit-bearing while two-week programs are not.

-Two-weeks options are numerous and include Acting for the Camera, Beginning Screenwriting, Global Sports and Entertainment Business, and Journalism Workshop.
+Two-week options are numerous and include Acting for the Camera, Beginning Screenwriting, Global Sports and Entertainment Business, Journalism Workshop, and the Engineering of Theatre.
 As for four-week options, there are just two: Social Impact Filmmaking and Exploring Engineering.
 Only one online option–Beginning Screenwriting–is offered.
 Moreover, each course includes a Los Angeles area excursion.
 For example, filmmaking students might visit local film or television studios while graphic design students might visit printing companies.

 In addition to completing the general application, students will need to submit a personal statement, a letter of recommendation, and high school transcripts.